JonathanVusich/sinter-lang/README.md

 # The Flux programming language

 Flux is a statically-typed and garbage collected language that is designed around user ergonomics and productivity.
+It features advanced garbage collection, message-based concurrency and generic types to allow users to develop systems quickly, scalably, and correctly.

 ## Basic syntax